3 weeks after Maria, Puerto Rico's pain is unending

 How bad is it?

-- So far, Maria has claimed the lives of 45 people in Puerto Rico, and that number may climb, as 113 others remain unaccounted for.
+- So far, Maria has claimed the lives of 45 people in Puerto Rico, and that number may climb, as 117 others remain unaccounted for.
+"You can expect that most of those missing people are dead," said John Mutter, a Columbia University disaster specialist who studied the death toll after Hurricane Katrina.

+- Mutter believes the number of dead in Puerto Rico is considerably higher.
+"It's just seems implausible that it could be so low," he said.

 - Some 83% of Puerto Ricans have no power.
-That means no Internet, no way to get cell phones working, and limited means to communicate or get information.
+That means no internet, no way to get cell phones working, and limited means to communicate or get information.

 - The drinking water situation is particularly dire.
 Thirty-six percent of Puerto Ricans are without potable water.
 That's more than 1.2 million people who are struggling to find a most critical resource.
 The situation is so bad that the US Environmental Protection Agency recently revealed some desperate citizens are trying to break into wells at hazardous wastes sites just to get water, even though the water there is unsafe to drink.